General Information

 - Coaches will contact players approximately 1 week after the draft (see calendar chart) to welcome them to their team.

-- I have more than one child; can they play together on the same team?
+- I have multiple children registered for the Majors and/or Minors Divisions.
+Can they play together on the same team?

 - Yes, but only if the siblings are (1) drafted into the same division and (2) the parent specifically elects this option (i.e. Same Division Sibling) during the registration process.